courtois-neuromod/cneuromod_docs/source/DATASETS.md

 This dataset contains about 10h of gameplay on the videogame Shinobi III The Return of the Ninja Master, for 4 of the 6 cneuromod participants.
 It is the first dataset to showcase the [custom-built fully fiber-optic MRI controller]().
 In each run, the participant played the 3 levels in cycles, moving to the next level if completing or loosing all lives unless 10 minutes had elapsed from the start of the run.
 Due to the duration of the levels, Level-1 was repeated more often.

 :::{important}
 Due to a programming error a certain number of game recording files were lost during acquisition, these repetitions are still listed in the events file but have a `stim_file` is left blank.
-Choice is left to the user whether to exclude the corresponding fMRI volumes or not.
+Choice is left to the user whether to exclude the corresponding fMRI volumes or not for their analysis
 :::